CliMA/Oceananigans.jl/docs/src/manual/turbulence_closures.md

 As pointed out way back by \citet{Corrsin61}, to run a simulation on a horizontal domain about 10 times the size of an "average eddy" with 100 vertical levels and where the grid spacing is given by $\eta$ would require the computer to store on the order of $10^{14}$ variables.[^1] This is still impractical today, although may be within reach in less than a decade.
 He ends by suggesting the use of an analog rather digital computer---a tank of water.

 [^1]: And even then, $\eta$ gives the *maximum* allowable grid spacing.
 There is significant flow structure
     smaller than $\eta$.

-To have any hope of simulating interesting flows we need some way of resolving the sub-grid scale motions.[^2]
+To have any hope of simulating high Reynolds number flows we need some way of resolving the sub-grid scale motions.[^2]

 [^2]: In reality there is no need to resolve all motions down to the Kolmogorov length scale to achieve
     acceptable accuracy.
 Perhaps good results can be achieved if 80\% of the kinetic energy is resolved